sk1418/zhuaxia/README_EN.md

 **Download Xiami resources outside China**

 Both xiami.com and music.163(Netease) block http Requests from IP addresses outside China.
+For 163 resources, zhuaxia uses a url that so far (2015-11-12) still working for oversea IP direct downloading.
+However this won't last long.
+For stable usage, please read the below section about the proxy option.

 In configuration file adding property (if it doesn't exist): `china.proxy.http=ip:port` (before it was called `xiami.proxy.http`) can let zhuaxia download resources via proxy.

 For example: